Crocoblock/developer-documentation/18-jet-compare-wishlist/01-hooks/04-tools/filters.md

 ## jet-cw/in-elementor

-Дозволяє модифікувати статус находження в редакторі Elementor.
+Allows modifying the status of being in the Elementor editor.

 **Args:**

-- `$result` - bool - статус находження в редакторі
+- `$result` - bool - status of being in the editor

 **Location:**
 <a href="https://github.com/ZemezLab/jet-compare-wishlist/blob/master/includes/class-jet-cw-integration.php">